Cooper steps down as chair of App Theatre, Keith Martin takes the helm

 “Through his work with Phillip Arnold, an excellent documentary was produced that chronicles the colorful history of the App Theatre and its rising from the ashes in 2019.
 Eric helped guide the redesign of the theater to reflect the art deco design of the original venue.
 He will be missed.”

-Two outgoing members of the theatre’s executive committee, Frank Mohler and Bob Neill, were praised by Cooper for excellence in leadership, having served in their capacities since 2012.
+Two outgoing members of the theatre’s executive committee were praised by Cooper for excellence in leadership, having served in their capacities since 2012.
+Vice Chair Frank Mohler, professor emeritus of theatre at Appalachian, “has been the glue that has held us together and kept us moving forward from the very beginning,” said Cooper.
+“His leadership during design and construction has been the guiding light, and we can never thank Frank enough for his dedication and perseverance.”

+“CPA Bob Neill is an accountant with Gwyn R. Parsons, PLLC, and has served as treasurer of the theatre since the inaugural meeting,” said Cooper.
+“He has kept us straight with filings and all the financial dealings necessary to keep this more than $10 million dollar project moving forward.
+Bob’s leadership and the unselfish contribution of time and talent cannot be understated.”

 ATHC Executive Director Laura Kratt said, “It is an embarrassment of riches to have such incredible talent on our board of trustees to perpetuate the history and tradition of our venerable organization.
 Our continuing trustees provide continuity of leadership and institutional memory while our new board members bring fresh ideas and unique perspectives as working artists in the field and community volunteers.
 While there are numerous challenges to be met, the theater is very well positioned for continued growth and stability.”